heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-17-serialportmanager.md

 <a href="https://gist.github.com/heiswayi/80eda1a6905ba4edee8bd21a45f3a22d" class="button big">SerialPortManager.cs<br><span style="font-size:0.8rem;opacity:0.7">Source Code on Gist</span></a>

-_SerialPortManager.cs_ is a snippet of singleton class written in .NET C# that I wrote and used in some of my .NET projects to handle serial data communication.
-Especially for the projects that required interfacing with [Arduino](https://www.arduino.cc/) board.
+_SerialPortManager.cs_ is a snippet of singleton class written in .NET C# that I wrote and used in some of my .NET projects to handle serial data communication, especially for the projects that required interfacing with [Arduino](https://www.arduino.cc/) board.
 This class basically is a wrapper written on top of [System.IO.Ports.SerialPort class](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport).